Anderbone/myblog/content/posts/abbie-face-tomorrow.md

 Someone once asked me
 Can you face leaving the world tomorrow
-I say if god wants it
+I say if God wants it
-I know how to run to death
+I know how to die
-I will hug and praise it with all of my memory
+I will hug and praise it with all of my memories
-like a warrior who believes he must die
+Like a warrior who believes he must die

 But the tears I thought could only be wiped away in heaven
 The loneliness that I thought could only be comforted in heaven
 been healed by a kiss from a girl
-So I never wanted peace so much
+I never wanted peace so much
 I never wished to live so much